-Accruals for Customer Programs
+Accruals for Customer Programs and Product Returns

-We record accruals for cooperative marketing arrangements, customer incentive programs, pricing programs and product returns.
-An allowance against accounts receivable is recorded for accruals and program activity related to our direct customers and indirect customers who receive payments for program activity through our direct customers.
-A liability is recorded for accruals and program activity related to our indirect customers who receive payments directly and do not have a right of offset against a receivable balance.
+We record accruals for cooperative marketing, customer incentive, pricing programs (Customer Programs) and product returns.
 The estimated cost of these programs is usually recorded as a reduction of revenue.
-If we receive a separately identifiable benefit from the customer and can reasonably estimate the fair value of that benefit, such cost is reflected in operating expenses.
 Significant management judgments and estimates must be used to determine the cost of these programs in any accounting period.
-Certain customer programs require management to estimate the percentage of those programs which will not be claimed or will not be earned by customers based on historical experience and on the specific terms and conditions of particular programs.
+Certain Customer Programs require management to estimate the percentage of those programs that will not be claimed or will not be earned by customers based on historical experience and on the specific terms and conditions of particular programs.
 The percentage of these customer programs that will not be claimed or earned is commonly referred to as "breakage".
+If we receive a separately identifiable benefit from a customer and can reasonably estimate the fair value of that benefit, the cost of the Customer Programs is recognized in operating expenses.

 Cooperative Marketing Arrangements.
 We enter into customer marketing programs with many of our customers, and with certain indirect partners, allowing customers to receive a credit equal to a set percentage of their purchases of our products, or a fixed dollar credit for various marketing programs.
-The objective of these arrangements is to encourage advertising and promotional events to increase sales of our products.
-Accruals for these marketing arrangements are recorded at the later of the date the revenue is recognized or the date the incentive is offered, based on negotiated terms, historical experience and inventory levels in the channel.
+The objective of these arrangements is to encourage advertising and promotional events by our customers to increase sales of our products.

 Customer Incentive Programs.
 Customer incentive programs include performance-based incentives and consumer rebates.
 We offer performance-based incentives to our customers and indirect partners based on pre-determined performance criteria.
-Accruals for performance-based incentives are recognized as a reduction of the sale price at the time of sale.
-Estimates of required accruals are determined based on negotiated terms, consideration of historical experience, anticipated volume of future purchases, and inventory levels in the channel.
 Consumer rebates are offered from time to time at our discretion for the primary benefit of end-users.
-Accruals for the estimated costs of consumer rebates and similar incentives are recorded at the later of time of sale or when the incentive is offered, based on the specific terms and conditions.